 - Get the new baby's crib or room ready.
 Set out clothes and arrange the diapers.

-Make arrangements for your older child.
-Tell your child who will take care of them when you have the baby.
+If your child will not be attending the birth, tell your child who will take care of them when you have the baby.
 Let your child know that you will not be gone for long.

 Plan for your child to visit you and the new baby in the hospital.
 Have your child visit when there are not a lot of other visitors.
 On the day that you take the baby home, have your older child come to the hospital to "help."